Static motion and perceptual mechanics

 Why this line matters

 That makes them ideal bridge objects.
 They connect hard mechanism questions to design questions about how one might deliberately build or soften motion, instability, or visual drift into an interface.
+Individual-difference and imagery findings belong in the background of that map, but this line keeps the stronger mechanism and parameter evidence in front.

-• Source-grounded explanation instead of loose illusion folklore
+• Mechanism-grounded explanation over loose illusion folklore

 • Parameter-sensitive design translation